AyushRajSingh30/Backend_Win/Readme.md

 # Summary of this project

-This project is a complex backend project that is built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, and many more.
-This project is a complete backend project that has all the features that a backend project should have.
-We are building a complete video hosting website similar to youtube with all the features like login, signup, upload video and many more.

-Project uses all standard practices like JWT, bcrypt, access tokens, refresh Tokens and many more.
-We have spent a lot of time in building this project and we are sure that you will learn a lot from this project.
+This backend project, built with Node.js, Express.js, MongoDB, and Mongoose, focuses on creating a robust video hosting website akin to YouTube.
+It encompasses features like user authentication, video uploading, and standard practices such as JWT, bcrypt, access tokens, and refresh tokens.
+Security measures include input validation, HTTPS encryption, and CORS implementation.
+Additionally, file uploads are managed securely using libraries like Multer, ensuring efficient handling of multimedia content.